-As a Christian (and an evangelical), I am repenting of being complicit in a system that has sold itself out in a grab for power.
+I am repenting of being complicit in a system that has sold itself out in a grab for power.
 I am so sad that I am a part of tradition that was meant to be the hands and feet of Jesus in the world and instead seems to be the second coming of the Pharisees.
-I cannot make it right by saying I am not a part of the group, or I am not one of those kind of evangelicals.
+I cannot make it right by saying I am not a part of the group, or I am not one of those kind of Christians.
 Somehow I stood by while we were seduced by the empire and so I participated.

 For years and years, I was content to sit in a church on Sunday morning filled with people who looked like me, to fill the seats at my table with people who looked like me.
 I was content to read only books about people who looked like me, and I studied history that was missing the pieces that explain why life is so different for people who did not look like me.

 I am lamenting that I did not notice how wrong this was.
 I am lamenting that my unwillingness to cross racial lines has contributed to walls that exist today, and to the rhetoric that is adding more bricks every day to those very walls, causing them to be thicker and harder to break down.

 I confess that I have contributed to an atmosphere where we need to say out loud that Black Lives Matter, because the blood on the streets shows that these words are not a given.
 We must say that Black Lives Matter so that maybe one day we will live in a country where that is true to everyone.
 In fact, I believe that if we had made it true that Black Lives Matter then we would also have solved the problem of welcoming refugees, because if we raise up and value the lives of those who are different from us, then we will continue to do it with refugees, with Muslims, and with anyone we have designated as “other.”